equinor/signalr-echo-server/README.md

 {
     "topic": "YourExpectedTopic",
     "payload": {"ExampleItems":  [
-      {"Item":  { }},
+      {"Item":  {
+         "Name": "Some Name"
+      }},
-      {"Item":  { }}
+      {"Item":  {
+         "Name": "Some Other Name"
+      }}
     ]}
 }
 ````
-4. Send the request and watch for expected behaviour in the client
+4. Send the request and see the resulting SignalR message show up in the web client
-5. The `Postman` Response will contain the parsed payload for debugging
+5. The `Postman` Response will also contain the parsed payload for debugging

-If using the default endpoint (`/echo`), and the default topic (`ReceiveMessage`),
-the web client will display the resulting WebSocket JSON object payload received on the web page